-Management believes Seaboard's combination of liquidity, internally generated cash, capital resources and borrowing capabilities are adequate for its existing operations and any currently known potential plans for expansion in both the short-term and long-term.
-Management intends to continue seeking opportunities for expansion in the industries in which Seaboard operates, utilizing existing liquidity, available borrowing capacity and other financing alternatives.
+Management believes Seaboard's combination of internally generated cash, liquidity, capital resources and borrowing capabilities are adequate for its existing operations and any currently known potential plans for expansion in both the short-term and long-term.
+It is management's intent to continue seeking expansion opportunities in the industries in which Seaboard operates, and to utilize existing liquidity, available borrowing capacity and other financing alternatives for such opportunities.
 The terms and availability of such financing may be impacted by economic and financial market conditions, as well as Seaboard's financial condition and results of operations at the time Seaboard seeks such financing, and there can be no assurances that Seaboard will be able to obtain such financing on terms that will be acceptable or advantageous.

 Liquidity includes cash and cash equivalents, short-term investments and availability under line of credit facilities.
-As of April 2, 2022, Seaboard had cash and short-term investments of nearly \$1.4 billion and additional total net working capital of \$1.0 billion.
+As of July 2, 2022, Seaboard had cash and short-term investments of nearly \$1.2 billion and additional total net working capital of \$1.2 billion.
 The following table presents a summary of Seaboard's available borrowing capacity under lines of credit.

-Total amount
+Tota l amount

-(Millions of dollars) ava ailable
+(Millions of dollars) av ailable

-Short-term uncommitted and committed lines \$ 1,072
+Short-term uncommitted and committed lines \$ 1,101

-Amounts drawn against lines (531)
+Amounts drawn against lines (554)

-Available borrowing capacity as of April 2, 2022 \$ 541
+Available borrowing capacity as of July 2, 2022 \$ 547

-As of April 2, 2022, \$91 million of the \$1.4 billion of cash and short-term investments were held by Seaboard's foreign subsidiaries.
+As of July 2, 2022, \$88 million of the \$1.2 billion of cash and short-term investments were held by Seaboard's foreign subsidiaries.
 Historically, Seaboard has considered substantially all foreign profits as being permanently invested in its foreign operations, including all cash and short-term investments held by foreign subsidiaries.
 Seaboard intends to continue permanently reinvesting these funds outside the United States ("U.S.") as current plans do not demonstrate a need to repatriate them to fund Seaboard's U.S. operations.
 For any planned repatriation to the U.S., Seaboard would record applicable deferred taxes for state or foreign withholding taxes.